assely/documentation/posttype.md

 <a name="accessing-post-thumbnail"></a>
 ### [Accessing post thumbnail](#accessing-post-thumbnail)

 You can access post thumbnail image with `thumbnail` property.
 By default, it contains image size configured in `config/images.php` file.
-This property returns `Assely\Thumbnail\Image` instance with various image informations.
+This property returns `Assely\Thumbnail\Image` instance with various image information.

 ```html
 <img src="{{ $movie->thumbnail->link }}" alt="{{ $movie->thumbnail->title }}">
 ```

-You may need to display thumbnail in diffrent size.
-Use `thumbnail` method with thumbnail size slug as argument.
+You may need to display a thumbnail in different size.
+Use `thumbnail` method with thumbnail size slug as the argument.

 For example, you have registered [custom thumbnail size](/docs/thumbnail#creating-thumbnail) named `hero`, you can access it with this name.